 For a quick appetizer, pair the spicy shrimp with a simple homemade cocktail sauce.
 In just a few minutes, you’ll have a spicy shrimp cocktail ready to serve at your next game day party.

 Or, pan sear shrimp along with another protein, such as chicken or even another seafood like scallops.
 Then, serve them together for an elevated version of New Orleans shrimp and grits!

 If you enjoy a fusion of two cuisines, create a Cajun-Mexican fusion and serve blackened shrimp in tacos or enchiladas.
 Add a cup of spicy chicken enchilada soup on the side, and you’re in for delicious feast.

 - 1 lb large shrimp peeled and deveined (see notes)

 - 1/4 tsp ground ginger

 - 1/4 tsp fennel seeds

 - Rinse the deveined shrimp and pat dry with paper towels.

 - If you have never cleaned shrimp, don’t worry; it’s very easy to do.
-There are instructions on how to peel and devein shrimp in my Cajun Shrimp and Rice recipe post.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.